awhitneye/Shakle/README.md

 ##### At this time, this implementation of .catch() only catches handled errors that are explicitly passed to reject.
 Other errors may be silent.
 This is something I am working on fixing :)
 ---
 ### .raceAll()
-.raceAll() is an interesting built-in function that takes in an array of promises ready to be resolved and resolves the value of which ever one finishes first!
+.raceAll() is an interesting built-in function that takes in an array of promises ready to be resolved and resolves the value of whichever one finishes first!

 .raceAll() ignores functions in the array that do not return promises when invoked